bastiangx/wordserve-obsidian/README.md

 <br />

-WordServe returns suggestions in batches using a radix trie.
-Memory pools handle rapid queries without triggering garbage collection.
+WordServe returns suggestions in batches using a radix trie

 <br />